Peedrooo/Peedrooo/README.md

 My name is Pedro Vitor, currently I'm studing to be a software engineer at UnB (University of Brazilia) 👨‍🎓💻.
 I have been working with progaming since 2020 🧠, about me:

-- 🔬 Looking for knowledge in the IA, Deep Learning, web development and agile methodologies
+- 🔬 Looking for knowledge in the AI, Deep Learning, web development and agile methodologies
-- 👨‍💼 Exactly now: Working as backend developer at AILAB
+- 👨‍💼 Exactly now: Working as AI researcher at AILAB

 - 🌱 Currently learning the languages: Python, JavaScript, TypeScript, C and C++